UA-PTC to host “Latinos Leading Change” panel discussion for Hispanic Heritage Month Sept. 25

 Itzel Velazquez is the Capital Access Manager at the Little Rock Kiva Hub.
 In this role, she is responsible for facilitating microloans to local entrepreneurs.
 Beyond her professional responsibilities, Itzel is actively involved in various community organizations.

 Mayo Johnson, the moderator, is a pillar of community engagement at UA-PTC.
-He serves as Chair of the Cultural Diversity and Community Involvement Committee and has extensive experience moderating discussions on race, equity, and social justice.
+He is Teaching Professor of Computer Science and serves as Chair of the Cultural Diversity and Community Involvement Committee and has extensive experience moderating discussions on race, equity, and social justice.

 This panel discussion is a valuable opportunity to celebrate the contributions of Latinos in Arkansas and explore the various ways they are leading change in their communities and careers.